NanceCA/binational-trade-volumes/README.md

 Leveraging EDA and machine learning algorithims on this data can help provide greater insight into understanding if increased trade also catalyzes increased movement of people between both countries, as an indicator of a growing MX-US relationship.
 This claim depends on two key hypothesis:

-1. Between two countries, whether that is tourism, permanent residency, or temporary residency can increase mutual understanding binationally
+1. Movement between two countries, whether that is tourism, permanent residency, or temporary residency can increase mutual binational understanding from a social and cultural perspective
+    1. A key reason to bring in mobility data!
 1. Increased trade between two economies can cause both parties to experience mutual economic gain thereby incentiving both countries to continue trading
+    1. Recognizing that it is important to take a look at the industry impact

 **General Imports from Mexico to the United States over time in (billions)**